Project-KONDA/pattern-based-quality-analysis/readme_files/variant-definition.md

 The fragments and the predefined parameters need to be translated into the corresponding JSON structure.
 For further information see [Variant Header](#variant-header) and [Fragment Types](#fragment-types).

 ### Load JSON into QPM
-If the JSON is created, there are two options for loading the JSON into QPM, either
+If the JSON is created, there are two options for loading the JSON into QPM, either permanently before startup (or before restart), or temporarily at runtime.

 ### Before Startup
 During the startup of QPM, variants are automatically loaded into the QPM-service, if they are in the variants folder, specified by the environmental variable `VARIANTS_FOLDER`.
 Note, that the environmental variable `VALUE_AS_JSON` must be set.